-2. Residential acreage estimated based on average residential density of 8 dwelling units per acre.

-3. Office, Industrial, and Commercial acreage estimated bsaed on average floor-area-ratio of 0.6.

-4. Acreage for hotel development estimated based on available planning information and County of Monterey parcel database.
+- 2. Residential acreage estimated based on average residential density of 8 dwelling units per acre. - 3.
+Office, Industrial, and Commercial acreage estimated based on average floor-area-ratio of 0.6. - 4.
+Acreage for hotel development estimated based on available planning information and County of Monterey parcel database.

-The tables and figures included in this Master Plan document the respective land use planning agency General Plan maps, with input from District staff.
-However, and in adherence to the LSA, developable acreages were adjusted to reflect the most recent planning data, and as provided by multiple jurisdictions within the District service area were consolidated into single residential and commercial categories.
+The figures included in this Master Plan document the respective land use planning agency General Plan maps, with input from District staff.
+However, and in adherence to the LSA, developable acreages presented in the tables were adjusted to reflect the most recent planning data as provided to FORA staff, and by each of the jurisdictions' staff.
+This includes references to the most current FORA Capital Improvement Plan and development projections, and uses FORA GIS information to determine on a parcel by parcel basis what lands are included in the LSA.

 The existing and future land use conditions are graphically summarized on Figure 2.2 and Figure 2.3.
 It should be noted that Figure 2.3 also includes the aforementioned Parker Flats - East Garrison LSA boundaries.
-The existing and future land use acreages, summarized on Table 2.3, can be broken down into the following categories:
+The existing and future land use acreages, summarized on Table 2.4, can be broken down into the following categories:

-- Existing Development: These acreages represent existing developed lands. - Existing Lands Redeveloped: These acreages represent existing developed lands expected to redevelop into other land use types under the buildout land use development condition. - Existing Development Unchanged: These acreages represent the total existing acreages expected to remain under the buildout land use development condition. - New Lands Redevelopment: These acreages represent lands that have redeveloped from a prior use and into a new respective category. - New Development: These acreages represent gains from the development of existing vacant lands.
+- Existing Development: These acreages represent existing developed lands. - Existing Lands Redeveloped: These acreages represent existing developed lands expected to redevelop into other land use types within the buildout horizon of the master plan. - Existing Development Unchanged: These acreages represent the total existing acreages expected to remain within the buildout horizon of the master plan. - New Lands Redevelopment: These acreages represent lands that have redeveloped from a prior use and into a new respective category. - New Development: These acreages represent gains from the development of existing vacant lands.

-The total existing and future land use acreages are summarized below and shown on Table 2.3:
+The total existing and future land use acreages are summarized below and shown on Table 2.4: